Girlfriend’s anguish for ‘one-of-a-kind’ partner swept away

 Mr Schroduer, 21, suddenly disappeared after he was reportedly caught in a rip at Stumer's Creek, Coolum Beach, about 4.30pm on Saturday.

-An extensive water and air search continued on Sunday as family and friends gathered at the beach anxious to find the missing man.
+An extensive water and air search continued on Sunday as family and friends gathered at the beach desperate to find the missing man.

+A Surf Life Saving Queensland spokeswoman told the Daily crews would continue to search until they lose light on Sunday afternoon.

+She said lifesavers would then return to the beach on Monday morning at first light to plan their search efforts.

 "My heart is breaking, I hope you're safe, please come home," said one commenter.